exercism/cpp/concepts/code-organization/introduction.md

 Deeply nested namespaces might be too verbose.
 It is possible to remove the verbosity with a namespace import via `using`.
+This moves all names into the global namespace.
 To keep some differentiation aliases might be useful.

 ```cpp